richie5um/TextBar-Recipes/README.md

 ### What is my latency to Google's DNS Servers?
     ping -c 1 8.8.8.8 | awk -F" |=" '/time/{print $10"ms"}'

+### Display Ping Time to a Specified Server
+    $HOME/scripts/pingTime.sh google.com
+> Download pingTime.sh to your machine (to ~/scripts), and then add this to TextBar.

 ### How much disk space am I using?
     df / | awk '{ print $5 }' | tail -n 1